-- If the Head Teacher/Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file.
+- relation to the conduct of the member of staff or the pupil.
+These should be addressed through the school's own internal procedures. - If the Head Teacher/Deputy decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file.
 The allegation should be removed from personnel records. - 4.
 Where an allegation has been made against the Head Teacher/Principal/Proprietor, then the Chair of the Governing Body takes on the role of liaising with the LADO Team in determining the appropriate way forward.
 For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the procedures of Birmingham Safeguarding Children Board. - 5.
 Where the allegation is against the sole proprietor, the referral should be made to the LADO team directly.